Viktor Kassai: Post-refereeing career

 On 9 January 2020 he was appointed the head of refereeing department of the Russian Football Union.
 He resigned from the position on 13 September 2021.

 On 26 January 2022 Kassai was appointed the head of refereeing department of the Bulgarian Football Union.
+He will be in this position until the end of June 2023.

 Controversies

 Kassai was involved in two different incidents, in the UEFA Euro 2012 and the 2016–17 UEFA Champions League.

 On 18 April 2017, he refereed the 2016–17 UEFA Champions League quarter-finals second-leg between Real Madrid and FC Bayern Munich.
-He was criticized for poor refereeing decisions, as Real Madrid star Cristiano Ronaldo had scored two goals in which he was offside, as well as Bayern's second goal, an own goal by Madrid defender Sergio Ramos, having a player involved in the play who was offside.
-He was also criticized for not sending off Madrid player Casemiro, while sending off Arturo Vidal.
+He was criticized for poor refereeing decisions, as Real Madrid and Bayern Munich had scored two and one goal respectively in which they were offside.
+He was also criticized for not sending off Madrid player Casemiro and Arturo Vidal in the 48th minute.
 Madrid won 4–2 after extra time, and advanced to the semi-finals.

 On 7 November 2018, Kassai refereed the 2018–19 UEFA Champions League group stage fixture between Manchester City and Shakhtar Donetsk.
 During the game he awarded the home side a penalty when Raheem Sterling unintentionally tripped himself in the box, while there was clearly no contact between him and Shakhtar defenders at all.
 The penalty was converted in by Gabriel Jesus and Man City won 6-0.